zond/kcwraps/README.md

 kcwraps
 =======

-Pretty wrapper around Kyoto Cabinet to emulate putting subsets inside.
+Pretty wrapper around Kyoto Cabinet to emulate putting subsets in the cabinet.